IP to VPN Database

 This dataset is using the enumerated-vpn.csv

-dataset as a source of truth.
+dataset as ground truth.

 #assumed-vpn.csv